sathishgnanaprakasam/fsdwdtb6/README.md

 - `npm uninstall <package-name>`: To uninstall a package.
 - `npm uninstall <package-name> --save-dev`: To uninstall a package as a dev dependency.
 - `npm list`: To list all the packages.

+## Package.json Vs package-lock.json

+- package.json: The package.json file is the heart of the Node.js application.
+It contains the metadata of the project.

+- package-lock.json: The package-lock.json is automatically generated for any operations where npm modifies either the node_modules tree or package.json.

+## git merge

+- `git merge <branch-name>`: To merge the branch into the current branch.
+- merging a branch into another branch is to bring the changes from one branch to another branch.
+- the best practice is to merge the main branch into the feature branch and then merge the feature branch into the main branch.

+## Expressjs and Middlewares

+### Contents

+[x] What is express.js?
+[ ] What is middleware?
+[ ] Custom middlewares
+[ ] Launch app.listen()
+[ ] Understanding inbuilt middlewares

+## What is express.js?

+- Express.js is a minimal and flexible Node.js web application framework that provides a robust set of features for web and mobile applications.